Poncelet's theorem for conics in any position and any characteristic: Quadrics in characteristic

 \section{Quadrics in characteristic~$2$}

-In this appendix, we present the structure of quadrics over an algebraically closed field~$k$ of characteristic~$2$ due to the lack of a suitable reference.
+In this appendix, we present the structure of quadrics over an algebraically closed field~$k$ of characteristic~$2$ (see also \cite[Theorem~3.5, Corollary~3.6]{BM} where $k$ is not assumed to be algebraically closed).
 The purpose is to show that, in characteristic~$2$, one cannot define a meaningful Poncelet process for conics due to Corollary \ref{cor: tangent of conic in char 2 }.

 \begin{proposition} Let $q\colon V\to k$ be a quadratic form on a finite-dimensional $k$-vector space $V$.
 Then under a suitable coordinate system on $V$, $q$ is represented by a quadratic polynomial of the form